RazorFlow/docs/src/content/php/guide/components/filter/filter_submit_event.md

 }
 </meta>

-You can execute a PHP function when the "Apply" button on the filter has been clicked, by using the `onApplyClicked` function.
+You can execute a PHP function when the "Apply" button on the filter has been clicked, by using the `onApplyClick` function.
 This callback gives you all the data in an easy to use form.

 ~~~

 public function buildDashboard(){
-  $filter_obj->onApplyClicked (array($table_obj, "some_function"));
+  $filter_obj->onApplyClick (array($table_obj, "some_function"));
 }

 public function some_function($source, $target, $params){